 What are the likely construction impacts of the project?

 An important part of the SCP is to ensure high standard facilities and cost-effective utilisation of our existing sites.
 CSIRO’s lease at its North Ryde property expires in 2021 and our Marsfield site has ageing infrastructure which is underutilised.
-Ending our lease at North Ryde and divesting our Marsfield site will enable us to create a vibrant and well utilised site at Lindfield.
-As part of this, staff will relocate mainly to Lindfield but also to CSIRO facilities at Mayfield and Australian Technology Park (ATP) at Eveleigh.
+Ending our lease at North Ryde and divesting our Marsfield site will enable us to focus on developing a vibrant presence at our remaining sites.

 CSIRO leases the property at North Ryde and our lease will expire in 2021.
 Research conducted at North Ryde is to be relocated mostly to Lindfield.